yellowdolphin/darktable-autolevels-module/README.md

 - AutoLevels

 On most Linux distros, Python is already pre-installed.
 For other operating systems, download it from [Python.org](https://www.python.org/downloads/) or install it via your favourite app store.
+Make sure you mark the checkbox "Add Python executable to PATH".
 Then, to install AutoLevels, open a shell (cmd on Windows) and execute:

 ```bash
 pip install autolevels